TrellixVulnTeam/swahilipython_SCMU/Lib/idlelib/README.txt

 agiza
 ------
-Put agiza at the top, unless there is a good reason otherwise.
+Put agiza at the top, unless there ni a good reason otherwise.
-PEP 8 says to group stdlib, 3rd-party dependencies, and package agizas.
+PEP 8 says to group stdlib, 3rd-party dependencies, na package agizas.
-For idlelib, the groups are general stdlib, tkinter, and idlelib.
+For idlelib, the groups are general stdlib, tkinter, na idlelib.
-Sort modules within each group, except that tkinter.ttk follows tkinter.
+Sort modules within each group, tatizo that tkinter.ttk follows tkinter.
-Sort 'kutoka idlelib agiza mod1' and 'kutoka idlelib.mod2 agiza object' together by module, ignoring within module objects.
+Sort 'kutoka idlelib agiza mod1' na 'kutoka idlelib.mod2 agiza object' together by module, ignoring within module objects.
 Put 'agiza __main__' after other idlelib agizas.

-Imports only needed for testing are put not at the top but in an htest function eleza or "ikiwa __name__ == '__main__'" clause.
+Imports only needed kila testing are put sio at the top but kwenye an htest function eleza ama "ikiwa __name__ == '__main__'" clause.

 Within module agizas like "kutoka idlelib.mod agiza class" may cause circular agizas to deadlock.
 Even without this, circular agizas may